Oporto Public Transport

 In Portuguese, the city is known as Porto, the English form of its name derives from the use of the Portuguese definite article "o" in front of the city's name in certain circumstances.
-The superb natural setting of the city, on the River Douro, means that it has some striking fixed-crossings including a double-decker 19th-century bridge (now with Metro on top, buses below and pedestrians on both) and an Eiffel-designed high-level railway bridge of similar late 19th-century vintage (now supplanted by a slender concrete structure).
+The superb natural setting of the city, on the River Douro, means that it has some striking fixed-crossings including a double-decker 19th-century road bridge and an Eiffel-designed high-level railway bridge of similar vintage (now supplanted by a slender concrete structure).
 Also, the hilly terrain adds to the city's appeal.
 Vila Nova da Gaia, opposite Oporto, on the south bank of the Douro, is the home of many port wine companies, most of which offer free guided tours, with samples.
-Amongst the best organised of these are those at the Taylor (still free in 2011), Cálem (4 euros in 2011), Sandeman (3 euros in 2011) and Ferreira lodges.
+Amongst the best organised of these are those at the Cálem, Sandeman and Ferreira lodges.

 Picture of Metro unit, above, courtesy of Tony Morehead.

 A new Metro do Porto light-rail system is now in operation.
 On 22 May 2001 the first of 72 light-rail cars for the Metro do Porto was unveiled at Massarelos and street-running trials of the new vehicles began in June 2002 A revenue service started on 1 January 2003.
-The initial vehicles used were seven-sectioned Bombardier (Adtranz) Eurotrams, each with a capacity for 291 people (80 seated).
-These have been supplemented by Flexity Swift vehicles, which primarily serve the lines to Póvoa do Varzim and ISMAI with a top speed of 100 km/h.
+The vehicles used are seven-sectioned Bombardier (Adtranz) Eurotrams, each with a capacity for 291 people (80 seated).

-The central railway station is called São Bento and is decorated with superb ceramic tilework scenes (pictured, right) ; however the main inter-city station is some way out of the centre at Campanhã, to which it is linked both by rail and, with a change at Trindade, by Metro, too.
-Trindade (to the north of the town hall) was the main suburban railway station, but the station was demolished and the old narrow-gauge CP lines which ran from there to Póvoa do Varzim and other destinations, have been replaced by the new Metro.
+The central railway station is called São Bento and is decorated with superb ceramic tilework scenes (pictured, right) ; however the main inter-city station is some way out of the centre at Campanhã.
+The main suburban station was Trindade, behind the town hall, but this was recently demolished and the old narrow-gauge CP lines have been replaced by the new Metro.
 For more on Oporto railways, visit this site's Oporto railway page.

-Nowadays, river cruises abound on the Douro at Oporto.
-One option is a fifty-minute cruise on the Douro, from the quay at Ribeira, taking in all of the city's bridges but longer cruises are possible up the Douro.
+A fifty-minute cruise on the Douro, from the quay at Ribeira, takes in all the city's bridges but longer cruises are possible.

 Scenes from the 1990s- L to R: An STCP bogie tram (no.270); "carro belgo" no. 284; trolley-bus no 140.

-Trams still operate on three routes in Oporto and the operator, STCP, boasts a fine tram museum at Massarelos, on the river-front.
+Trams still operate on two short routes in Oporto and the operator, STCP, boasts a fine tram museum at Massarelos, on the river-front.
 For details see this site's Tram Museum page.
 The museum also has an excellent web site of its own.